huaweicloud/packer-plugin-huaweicloud/website/source/docs/builders/huaweicloud-ecs.html.md

 The `huaweicloud-ecs` Packer builder is able to create new images for use with [HuaweiCloud](https://www.huaweicloud.com).
-The builder takes a source image, runs any provisioning necessary on the image after launching it, then snapshots it into a reusable image.
-This reusable image can then be used as the foundation of new servers that are launched within Huawei Cloud.
+The builder takes a source image, runs any provisioning necessary on the image after launching it, then converts it into a reusable image.
+This reusable image can then be used as the foundation of new servers that are launched within HuaweiCloud.

 The builder does *not* manage images.
 Once it creates an image, it is up to you to use it or delete it.